gem5/gem5-resources-website/BUILDING.md

     - Exports the build using `npm run export`.

 7. `Deploy`: This step uses the `JamesIves/github-pages-deploy-action` action to deploy the built website to GitHub Pages.
 It specifies the `./out` directory as the publish directory, which is the directory where the built website is exported.
 The website is exported to the `gh-pages` branch.

-## Database Configuration

-The following extra environment variables are used in the main configuration file (`next.config.js`) and are added through `gem5.config.json`:

-### `schemaUrl`

-Description: The Raw GitHub URL of where the gem5 Resources Schema lies.

-### `resources`

-This is an object containing multiple key-value pairs representing different configurations for private resources used in the application.

-In case of a **MongoDB** database, every object must contain the following properties:

-- `dataSource`: The data source name.
-- `database`: The database name.
-- `collection`: The collection name.
-- `url`: The URL of the MongoDB API endpoint.
-- `name`: The name of the data source.
-- `apiKey`: The API key for accessing the MongoDB data (read-only).
-- `isMongo`: A boolean value indicating whether the data source is MongoDB or not, set to true.

-In case of a **JSON** database, every object must contain the following properties:

-- `url`: The Raw GitHub URL of the JSON data, or the local path, with root directory being the `public` directory of this codebase.
-- `isMongo`: A boolean value indicating whether the data source is MongoDB or not, set to false.